 Doctor of Nursing Practice

 Brooks, Emily, "Early Extubation After Cardiac Surgery: An Evidenced-Based, Nurse-Driven Protocol" (2019).
-DNP Scholarly Project and Selected Works.
+DNP Final Reports.
 Paper 1.

 Available for download on Friday, April 16, 2021